 Buses run from Sapporo bus station to Kiroro, stopping at various hotels along the way.
 The buses are well-timed for day trips – they leave Sapporo in the morning, and drive back in the evening.
 Buses run daily through winter.
 Check this page for exact times and to book online.

-The buses are quite little expensive, at 3500JPY each way.
+The buses are quite expensive, at 3500JPY each way.
 I haven’t taken this bus yet so I don’t know what it’s like – if you have, please leave your comments below.

 By Chuo Bus from Sapporo or Otaru bus stations

 Chuo bus, the main bus company in the Sapporo region, is my preferred way to get to Kiroro.
 The buses are comfortable, and there was plenty of space when I took it.
-The buses are actually coaches, and there’s plenty of space for ski equipment.
+The buses are actually full-size coaches, and there’s plenty of space for ski equipment.

 The buses run both from Sapporo bus station and Otaru bus station, next to their respective train stations.
 They leave at 08:10 from both bus stations.
 If you have a choice between the two, I’d recommend making your way to Otaru, as it’s the closer of the two to Kiroro.